AdamZouari/Teaching-HEIGVD-RES-2018-Labo-SMTP/README.md

 - If you have **run the mock server with specifics ports**,   you must change the value of the **smtpServerPort** constant in ```config.properties ```
 - In this same file you can choose **how many groups** in your pranks campaign will target, and how many persons contains a group.
 By defaults it's 10 and 4 (1 sender and 3 receivers).
+- You can also specify which emails should receive the prank in CC (as a copy) so that these emails would be **witnesses** of the pranks sent.
+To do so, you can modify in the ```config.properties``` file, the witnesses you have chosen.

 	![](./figures/config.png)